 In case you are wondering, mice make excellent jumpers and climbers.
 In fact, mice are known to be able to jump long distances.
 A house mouse can jump distances up to two feet, climb onto furniture, landscape features and roughened walls.
 Therefore, what might look like a climbing ivy or lovely trellis to a human, looks like a welcome sign to a mouse.
-Mice will occasionally use wires, pipes and tree branches hooked to your house as perfect pathways, they can quickly infest your property and cause some damage, feel free to call out mice exterminator services in Toronto for full mice control and removal.
+Mice will occasionally use wires, pipes and tree branches hooked to your house as perfect pathways, they can quickly infest your property and cause some damage, feel free to call out mice control Toronto for full mice control and removal.

 As tiny as they might seem, mice don’t fear heights and enjoy exploring areas that are close to their nest.
 They will climb on literally any object looking for food or material that they can use to build their nests.
 When attacked by predators, mice will jump on walls, branches, wires, walls instinctively, to getaway.